-If a sensor becomes detached even temporarily from the TGFR monitor, the data will be compromised and may not be used in the final analysis.
-However, the sensor should be replugged into the monitor and the prompts on the screen should be followed so that fluorescent measurements can continue.
+If a sensor becomes detached even temporarily from the TGFR monitor, there will be loss of data for the period of time until the sensor is reattached.
+The sensor should be re-plugged into the monitor and the prompts on the screen should be followed so that fluorescent measurements can continue.
 This occurrence should be recorded as a major protocol deviation if the tGFR is NOT reported, and a minor deviation if the monitor displays the tGFR.